godotengine/godot-docs/classes/class_control.rst

 | *Getter* | is_clipping_contents()   |
 +----------+--------------------------+

 Enables whether rendering of children should be clipped to this control's rectangle.
-If true, parts of a child which would be visibly outside of this control's rectangle will not be rendered.
+If ``true``, parts of a child which would be visibly outside of this control's rectangle will not be rendered.

 .. _class_Control_property_rect_global_position: